EVHaste/haste-makes-waste/_posts/2021-11-01-teaching-an-idiot-to-drive.markdown

 ![](/images/gran-turismo/sanic.gif)

 I didn’t realize this game was simulating real-world physics.
-To me, the purpose of the X button was not to accelerate, but to allow movement to occur.
+To me, the purpose of the X button was not to accelerate, but to make the car "go" by magic ™.
 It was the button you pressed to be able to play the game.
 I also didn’t understand why anyone would want to slow down in a game about racing, or in what situations slowing down could be really useful.

 And look, I’ll spoil the ending, I did eventually figure it out.
 But I think that’s less interesting than the lesson I can learn from it now, some twenty years later, as a case study on the pitfalls of mentorship in the absence of empathy.